espressif/esptool/README.md

 Verification is not always necessary, the bootloader serial protocol includes a checksum and this is usually enough to guarantee accurate flashing.

 NOTE: esptool.py may update the first 16 bytes (offset 0) of the ESP8266 flash when writing (see [Flash modes](#flash-modes)), to set the provided flash mode and flash size parameters.
-If this happens then the verify may fail on these bytes.
+If this happens then the standalone `verify_flash` command may fail on these bytes (`write_flash --verify` accounts for this).

 ### Manually assembling a firmware image